-Bromelain are enzymes that are found found in pineapple fruit juice and stem tissues.
+Bromelain is an enzyme that is found in pineapple fruit juice and stem tissues.
 These compounds are known for their anti-cancer, anti-inflammatory, and digestion-enhancing properties.
-The molecular formula of the Bromelain is C39H66N2O29.
+The molecular formula of Bromelain is C39H66N2O29.

 Combining Quercetin with Bromelain is believed to provide synergistic effects in terms of providing anti-inflammatory benefits and immunity-enhancing effects.

 The compound Alpha-lipoic acid is a powerful antioxidant that is known to reduce inflammation and support healthy skin cell aging.
 It is described as having CAS number 1077-28-7, molecular formula of C8H14O2S2, and a molecular weight of 206.3 g/mol.

 According to studies, the combination of Quercetin and Alpha-lipoic acid or ALA may result in enhanced protection against oxidative stress in the hippocampus.
 The said combination also helps restore AlCl3 altered lipid peroxidation to normal levels through enhanced antioxidant properties.